Charles Ponzi – Boston Swindler

 Later, Boston newspapers reported that Ponzi had run a similar scam in Montreal and had been sentenced to 20 months in prison for forgery.
 Ponzi insisted the story was false.
 But by then his scheme was unraveling.

-Ponzi went to prison again.
+Ponzi went to prison again for what became his signature fraud.
 Upon release, he ran a swampland scam in Florida.

 “I went looking for trouble, and I found it,” he once said.